Services

 Social Investigation

-A Social Investigation is a process performed by an impartial third party whom the court has deemed qualified to provide the court, the parties, and the parties' attorneys with information and recommendations regarding the best interests of the child(ren).
+A Social Investigation is a process performed by an impartial third party whom the court has deemed qualified to provide the court, the parties, and the parties' attorneys with information and recommendations regarding any parental issues in dispute, taking into account the best interests of the child(ren).
 The investigator will interview the parties and children at issue.
 The investigator usually visits the children at each parent’s home.
-The investigator then compiles all relevant information into a written report for the judge to consider when making decisions in cases involving disputes about shared parental responsibility, timesharing, and decision making (Chapter 61.20, Florida Statutes).
+The investigator then compiles all relevant information into a written report for the judge to consider when making decisions in cases involving disputes about parental responsibility, timesharing, and decision making.
+There are 20 statutory factors that should be addressed in any social investigation report (Chapter 61.20, Florida Statutes, see "Resources" page for link to the factors).

 Supervision Services